+nursing/midwifery services colleagues and other

+across the HHS. stakeholders.

+• May be responsible for other Sponsor succession

-management and mentorship
+clinical services and management and mentorship

 initiatives within a multi- to build workforce capability

 disciplinary framework. and a culture of lifelong

-Partner with internal and learning.
+learning.

-external stakeholders to Management
+Management

-Accountable for budget
+external stakeholders to • Accountable for budget

 optimise the reputation of and integrity and fiscal

-regard for nursing/midwifery
+regard for nursing/midwifery management according to

-in the achievement of best management according to

-practice outcomes. financial and HR delegations
+in the achievement of best financial and HR delegations

-for tertiary/quaternary
+practice outcomes. for tertiary/quaternary

 hospital facility/service

 and/or program across the

 HHS or as part of the

 executive team.

-Collaborate in development
+~

 of the strategic plan.

-Enact the HHS strategic
+• Enact the HHS strategic

 direction for

 nursing/midwifery to

 achieve service targets.

-May have single point of
+• May have single point of

+accountability for the

 nursing/midwifery

 workforce facility/service

 and/or program/hospital and

 health service.

-Demonstrate strategic
+• Demonstrate strategic

 leadership expertise that

 engages staff.

 • Responsible for the

 nursing/midwifery strategic

 plan including and not

 limited to

-Workforce;
+➢ Workforce;

-Quality;
+➢ Quality;

 Education;

-➢ Research
+Research

+L

 to inform and support an

 organisational culture of

 continuous improvement

 and innovation.

-• Sponsor professionalism and
+Sponsor professionalism and

 a positive practice

 environment and culture.

 • Implement and report on key

 performance indicators of

-l l the nursing/midwifery
+the nursing/midwifery

 strategic and related plans.

-Inform, appraise and
+• Inform, appraise and

 integrate contemporary

 policies and practices to

 optimise health service

 outcomes and performance

 targets.

 Provide executive

-l l professional
+professional

 nursing/midwifery

 governance across the

 healthcare system.

 Apply strategic direction and

 priorities for quality

 improvement including the

 establishment of a quality

 framework which supports

+nursing/midwifery

-nursing/midwifery professional standards.
+professional standards.

-Analyse emerging trends within the broader service
+• Analyse emerging trends

+within the broader service

 and business and evaluate

 the impact on

 nursing/midwifery and/or

-l l health services.
+health services.

-Provide strategic input into
+• Provide strategic input into

 capital works and major

 asset and equipment

 management.

-Oversee and guide the
+• Oversee and guide the

 implementation of

+FF

 workforce priorities that

 enhance recruitment and

 retention of nurses and

 midwives to develop and

 build workforce capacity

 and capability.

-• Determine strategic
+Determine strategic

 priorities, work standards

 and allocation of resources

 to support

 nursing/midwifery

 professional standards.

 Change management

 • Initiate and/or oversee

 innovations, systemic

 change processes and co-

 ordination of responses to

-nursing/midwifery practice

-and health service needs for
+nursing/midwifery practice and health service needs for

-a tertiary hospital,
+a tertiary hospital, facility/service and/or

-facility/service and/or

 program across the HHS.

-Lead and sustain strategic
+• Lead and sustain strategic

 change in a dynamic

 multidisciplinary healthcare

 environment and evaluate

 effectiveness to achieve

 outcomes that promote the

-professional standards and

-practice of nurses and
+professional standards and practice of nurses and

 midwives.

-1110 111 00.
+111UW1VE5.